bertreb/pimatic-landroid/README.md

 mower <mower-id> schedule "tuesday, 10:00, 60, 1; friday, 10:00, 60, 1"
 ```
 ---
+The plugin is partly based on ioBroker.worx and homebridge-landroid

 You could backup Pimatic before you are using this plugin!